 Festivals are a summer staple for making memories full of music, friends and fun.
 But festival fun comes at a costly price for the planet.
 Bigger festivals like Glastonbury generate nearly 2000 tonnes of waste in a week, which is around 15kg of waste per festival-goer.
 And that’s on top of the carbon emissions produced across the weekend through diesel fuelled stages and lights, and travel to and from the site.

 The saying still rings true – every little helps and small changes you make for the earth will make the biggest differences.
-From fashion to hygiene, here are 11 simple ways you can curb your carbon footprint and have more sustainable festival fun!
+From choosing sustainable and ethical fashion to hygiene, here are 11 simple ways you can curb your carbon footprint and have more sustainable festival fun!

 1 – Car share